 where $\dx H=\prod_{i=1}^N \dx H_{i,i} \prod_{1\leq i<j\leq N}\dx\Re(H_{i,j})\dx\Im(H_{i,j})$ is the reference measure, and $Z_N$ is the normalization constant. \end{defin}

 The meaning of $\beta=2$ will be clear once we consider the induced measure on the eigenvalues.

-Concerning the meaning of GUE, notice that the measure (\ref{eqGUE}) is invariant over the unitary transformations and has a Gaussian form.
-The invariance over the unitary transformations is physically motivated, because the physical system does not depend on the choice of basis used to describe it.
-Indeed, by imposing that the measure $\Pb$ is (a) invariant under the change of basis (in the present case, invariant under the action of the group of symmetry $U(N)$) and (b) the entries of the matrices as independent random variables (of course, up to the required symmetry), then one gets the family of measures
+The name GUE is due to the Gaussian form of the measure (\ref{eqGUE}) and its invariance over the unitary transformations.
+This invariance is physically motivated, for systems which do not depend on the choice of basis used to describe them.
+By imposing that the measure $\Pb$ is (a) invariant under the change of basis (in the present case, invariant under the action of the group of symmetry $U(N)$) and (b) the entries of the matrices as independent random variables (of course, up to the required symmetry), then the only solutions are measure of the form

-The value of (c) is determined by the normalization requirement, while by an appropriate shift of the zeros of the energy (i.e., $H\to H-E$ for some given $E$), we can set $b=0$.
-The energy shift is irrelevant from the physics point of view, because by the first principle of thermodynamics the energy of a system is an extensive observable defined \emph{up to a constant}.
+The value of $c$ is determined by the normalization requirement, while by an appropriate shift of the zero of the energy (i.e., $H\to H-E$ for some given $E$), we can set $b=0$.
+The energy shift is irrelevant from the physical point of view, because by the first principle of thermodynamics the energy of a system is an extensive observable defined \emph{up to a constant}.
 The value of $a$ remains free to be chosen.
-Different choices can be easily compared since are just a change of scale of each others.
+Different choices can be easily compared since they are just a change of scale of each others.
 In the literature there are mainly three typical choices, see Table~\ref{Table1}, each one with its own reason.

 Another way to obtain (\ref{eqGUE}) is to take the random variables, $H_{i,i}\sim {\cal N}(0,N)$ for $i=1,\ldots,N$, and $\Re(H_{i,j})\sim {\cal N}(0,N/2)$, $\Im(H_{i,j})\sim {\cal N}(0,N/2)$ for $1\leq i<j\leq N$ as independent random variables.